History of the Student Symposium

 But the true rewards have always been the enlightenment we adults have gained from listening to the youth and their creative, unrestricted ideas and opinions about the education milieu in which they learn and the recommendations they have for making things better, as well as the opportunity given to the students to express themselves and gain experience in addressing groups of people who value their ideas.

-We are trying to track those students who have participated.
-We know, for example, that some who were involved in those early years have gone on to college and careers.
+Some of the student participants have gone on to college and careers.
 Perhaps they will help to shape education policy in the years to come.
-Our annual Student Symposium is indeed an event that can influence the future, and it has become a cornerstone event for The American University Chapter of Phi Delta Kappa International.
+We believe that our annual Student Symposium is indeed an event that can influence the future.
+It was on hiatus for a few years; however, it has returned a cornerstone event for The American University Chapter of Phi Delta Kappa International.